Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Classical Rotation Number

-such that, in the new coordinates, $F=G(I_1,I_2)$.
-We shall always assume (as we may) that the actions $(I_1,I_2)$ are \emph{oriented} with respect to $(f,H)$, which means that $\det d G(0,0)>0$.
-In particular, $d g$ does not vanish, which enables the following definition: \begin{defi} The \emph{rotation number} of $H$ relative to the oriented action variables $I:=(I_1,I_2)$ on the Liouville torus $\Lambda\subset M$ is the projective number
+such that, in the new coordinates, $F=G(I)$.
+We shall always assume (as we may) that the actions $I$ are \emph{oriented} with respect to $F$, which means that $\det d G(0)>0$.
+In particular, $d g$ does not vanish near the origin, which enables the following definition: \begin{defi} The \emph{rotation number} of $H$ relative to the oriented action variables $I:=(I_1,\dots,I_n)$ on the Liouville torus $\Lambda\subset M$ is the projective vector

-\end{defi} Probably the easiest dynamical interpretation of $[w_{I_1,I_2}](\Lambda)$ is the following.
+\end{defi} Probably the easiest dynamical interpretation of $[w_{I}](\Lambda)$ is the following.
 One deduces from~\eqref{equ:H} that the Hamiltonian vector field of $H$, which is tangent to $\Lambda$, has the form